mrbbot/vue-cli-plugin-webpack-bundle-analyzer/README.md

 When building your Vue project for production, the `analyzerMode` will be set to `static`.
 By default, the generated web page will be opened in your browser.
 This can be changed by setting `openAnalyzer` to `false` as shown above.

+## Known Caveats

+In development, you'll only be able to use the `stat` size due to `webpack-bundle-analyzer` requiring physical files to calculate `parsed` and `gzipped` sizes.

 ## Installing in an Already Created Project

 ```sh